mjanv/minimal-elixir-api/README.md

 # Minimal JSON API for Elixir

-This repository is a minimal Elixir appplication deploying a simple JSON API written in Elixir using the [Phoenix framework](https://hexdocs.pm/phoenix).
+This repository holds a minimal Elixir application deploying a simple JSON API using the [Phoenix framework](https://hexdocs.pm/phoenix).
 The repository is compatible with Phoenix versions higher than `1.7`.

-The API is capable to add and return basic informations about Pokemons.
+The API is capable to create and return basic informations about Pokemons (yes, the [Pokemons](https://www.pokemon.com/us/pokedex)).
 You can put this in production, at your risk, but it will bring zero value to your product.

 ## Application setup

 The application has been setup using the following steps.

-First, you can create the project using `mix phx.new` by removing all options related to HTML views, JS, mails,...
+1. ou can create the project using `mix phx.new` by removing all options related to HTML views, JS, mails,...
 The database is setup using SQLite 3.

 ```bash
 mkdir minimal-elixir-api